dehenne/dehenne/README.md

 ❤️ QUIQQER
 ------

-[QUIQQER](https://www.quiqqer.com) is the all around carefree Enterprise Content Management System.
+[QUIQQER](https://www.quiqqer.com) is the all-around carefree Enterprise Content Management System.
 I have been developing QUIQQER with my colleague for over 10 years.

 The goal of QUIQQER is to get a SaaS or e-commerce shop up and running in minutes and go for it.
-Whether it is an invoicing system, an ordering system, a merchandise management system, a membership system, an e-commerce shop or a simple website, with QUIQQER this is now possible.
+Whether it is an invoicing system, an ordering system, a merchandise management system, a membership system, an e-commerce shop, or a simple website, with QUIQQER this is now possible.

-Since I am a strong believer of the open source idea, the basic system of QUIQQER is free and open source.
+Since I am a strong believer in the open-source idea, the basic system of QUIQQER is free and open source.

 👨‍🎓 Knowledge
 ------

-- 20 years programming experience
+- 20 years of programming experience
 - JavaScript, NodeJs, ES6
 - PHP
 - MySQL, Maria DB, PostgreSQL